Skip main navigation

 What is the Legal Definition of harassment?

 Harassment in the workplace may be illegal under two circumstances.
-The first is when an employer, supervisor or co-worker singles a person out for harassment because of that person's race, color, creed, ancestry, national origin, age (40 and up), disability, sex, arrest or conviction record, marital status, sexual orientation or military services.
-The second situation is when the content of the harassment itself relates directly to any of these protected characteristics (e.g. sexual harassment, use of derogatory ethnic or religious terms, age or disability related comments).
+The first is when your employer, supervisor or co-worker singles you out for harassment because of your ancestry, age (40 and older), arrest or conviction record, color, creed, disability, marital status, membership in the military reserve, national origin, race, sex, or sexual orientation.
+The second situation is when the content of the harassment itself relates directly to any of these protected characteristics (e.g. sexual harassment, use of derogatory ethnic or religious terms, age, or disability related comments).

 When is conduct unwelcome?

-Conduct is unwelcome when an employee does not solicit or invite it and when the employee regards the conduct as undesirable or offensive.
-Since sexual attraction is a normal factor in employee interactions, the distinction between advances that are invited, uninvited-but-welcome, offensive-but-tolerated and flatly rejected may be difficult to discern.
+Conduct is unwelcome when you do not solicit or invite it and when you regard the conduct as undesirable or offensive.
+Since sexual attraction is a normal factor in employee interactions, the distinction between advances that are invited, uninvited-but-welcome, offensive-but-tolerated, and flatly rejected may be hard to tell.
 This distinction is important because conduct is unlawful when it is unwelcome.

 It is important to note that harassment is in the eye of the beholder.
 What might be acceptable to one worker might be offensive and unwelcome to another.
 The U.S. Supreme Court has adopted the "reasonable person" standard in determining if conduct is harassing.